Reverse-Engineering Google NotebookLM

 customization: { format: 0, language: 'en', length: 2 },

 Supporting 80+ languages was its own thing.
 Each artifact type handles language differently.
 Audio and video accept a language code.
 Reports infer from the notebook's default.
-Quizzes and flashcards need the language instruction in the text prompt.
-Built a NotebookLanguageService to manage all of this — set it once at the notebook level and everything downstream respects it.
+Quizzes and flashcards need the language instruction baked into the text prompt.
+I built a NotebookLanguageService to manage all of this — set it once at the notebook level and everything downstream respects it.

 Killing Features